-UB’s English Department offers students the possibility to design, edit, and produce journals of creative and scholarly work.
+UB’s English Department offers graduate and undergraduate students the opportunities to design, edit, and produce journals of creative and scholarly work.

 Edited by Professor Cristanne Miller, the Emily Dickinson Journal is a peer-reviewed journal that showcases the writing and life of Emily Dickinson in relation to nineteenth-century writers and culture and from current theoretical and critical perspectives.
 The journal appears twice a year, and features work by the most distinguished scholars in the field and by graduate students making their first foray into publication.

 Two graduate students work with Professor Miller every year, as